 Internship time frame: Early April – Mid November

 Limited housing is provided, though we do have a good network of supports that may be able to offer housing at a subsidized rate.
-Interns should plan on spending 9-10 hours a day, 5 days a week on the ranch.
-Weeks that are scheduled with special ranch dinners may require more hours.
+At peak season, Interns should plan on spending 9-10 hours a day, 5 days a week on the ranch.
+Weeks that are scheduled with special ranch events may require more hours.
 We work hard and have a lot of fun!

 Interns, though working predominantly in an area of emphasis (green building/ renewable energy/ sustainable agriculture, etc.), collaborate and study in all areas of Sustainable Settings during their internship.